NYU-RTS/rts-docs-dev/docs/hpc/03_storage/08_transferring_cloud_storage_data_with_rclone.md

 ### Step 4: Transfer
 :::warning
 Please be sure to perform data transters on a data transfer node (DTN).
-It can degrade performace for other users to perform transfers on other types of nodes.
+It can degrade performance for other users to perform transfers on other types of nodes.
 For more information please see [Data Transfers](./03_data_transfers.md)
 :::

 Sample commands: